Back to ArticlesBy Adrien Laurent

 Microsoft Dynamics 365 – Cloud or On-Premise, Highly Customizable

 • Key Features: Dynamics covers core CRM functionality: account/contact management, opportunity and pipeline tracking, customer service case management, and marketing campaign tools.
 For life sciences, Microsoft provides a Healthcare Accelerator (a data model for healthcare scenarios like patient info, care management) which can be a starting point for custom solutions.
 On its own, Dynamics supports features like guided sales processes, quote management, and robust reporting via Power BI.
 It may not have built-in sample management or territory alignment specific to pharma, but these can be built or acquired from third parties.
-Microsoft has been enhancing Dynamics with AI as well – an example being the integration of Azure AI to deliver insights (Oracle and Microsoft both have worked on AI-driven compliance summaries and multi-regional consent management in recent years).
-A strong feature is native Outlook and Teams integration – sales reps can track emails or meetings with HCPs directly from Outlook, and collaborate via Teams, which can boost productivity (this was referenced for Veeva via Microsoft 365 integration, but Dynamics has it natively as it's all MS).
+Microsoft has been enhancing Dynamics with AI – Copilot is now actively predicting deviations, flagging compliance risks, and suggesting corrective actions.
+A strong feature is native Outlook and Teams integration – sales reps can track emails or meetings with HCPs directly from Outlook, and collaborate via Teams, which can boost productivity.

 • Integrations & Extensibility: Dynamics 365 is highly extensible, especially if a company uses Power Platform (Power Apps/Automate) for custom apps.
 It integrates naturally with Microsoft's ERP (Dynamics 365 Finance & Operations) and with Office 365.
 You can integrate Dynamics with virtually any LIMS or ERP via its REST API or middleware; plus, many integration partners exist.
 Notably, Indegene Omnipresence chose Dynamics as its base – indicating that with the right extensions, Dynamics can handle omnichannel pharma CRM.
 Microsoft's open approach also allows on-premises integration; for example, a company could connect Dynamics CRM to a local database or legacy system more directly if self-hosted.
 The ecosystem of third-party add-ons is smaller than Salesforce's but still significant, including marketing automation, CPQ (configure-price-quote), and industry add-ons.